OpenCAEPlus/OpenCAEPoro/README.md

 use cmake for your own operating system.

 Before building OpenCAEPoro, you need to make sure that BLAS, LAPACK, and FASP are available.
 BLAS and LAPACK are ready on most systems.
-FASP (only [faspsolver](https://github.com/FaspDevTeam/faspsolver) is required) can be downloaded from its GitHub repository.
+The FASP package (only the open-source part [faspsolver](https://github.com/FaspDevTeam/faspsolver) is required) can be downloaded from its GitHub repository.

 The typical command for compiling OpenCAEPoro is: